ngds/ADEPT_frontend/README.md

 Anonymous Functions:
 1. Able to browse records

+### Saved Sets

+A user may save the results of one or more metadata searches as a SAVED SET.
+Saved Sets are created in the saved sets tab, then populated by saving searches and citations on the Search page.
+The search parameters in a saved set can be also be used to access the xDD API directly to access the same data directly from the source.

+ The user builds these dataset collections by:

+1. Select new, enter a new collection name and save.
+2. Return to the search tab, and select the new collection in the “Local Saved Set” list.
+3. Define a search and press save to add it to the collection.
+4. Additional single records can be added to the collection, by clicking on the Save Button that is at the top right of every record.

 ### Dictionary Tools
 A list of terms that a user would like to have indexed by elastic search.
 While the basic submission is straightforward there are a few ways that might make it more user-friendly.